fadilxcoder/composer-package/README.md

 - use `composer init` to initialize `composer.json`
 - Add `repositories` section & `type` , `url` for multiple package paths
-- in `require` section, add above mentionned packages name with version `dev-master`
+- In `composer.json` - `require` section, add above mentionned packages name with version `dev-master`
 - Do `composer install`
+- *vendor* will be created and add other packages if needed